nguyenyou/scalawind/README.md

 The `css` method is what we use to trigger the macro magic to compile our classes.

-If you're using Laminar or Scalajs-React, you should use the `-f` flag, which accepts values: `laminar`, `scalajs-react` or `both`, which will allow you to use scalawind directly in your UI code:
+If you're using Laminar or Scalajs-React, you should use the `-f` flag while generating scalawind, which accepts values: `laminar`, `scalajs-react` or `both`, it will generate some implicit conversion codes which will allow you to use scalawind directly in your UI code:

 ```scala
 div(